CPU cache: Multi-core chips

 When considering a chip with multiple cores, there is a question of whether the caches should be shared or local to each core.
 Implementing shared cache inevitably introduces more wiring and complexity.
 But then, having one cache per chip, rather than core, greatly reduces the amount of space needed, and thus one can include a larger cache.

 Typically, sharing the L1 cache is undesirable because the resulting increase in latency would make each core run considerably slower than a single-core chip.
-However, for the highest-level cache, the last one called before accessing memory, having a global cache is desirable for several reasons, such as allowing a single core to use the whole cache, reducing data redundancy by making it possible for different processes or threads to share cached data, and reducing the complexity of utilized cache coherency protocols.
+However, for the highest-level cache (usually L3, the last one called before accessing memory), having a global cache is desirable for several reasons, such as allowing a single core to use the whole cache, reducing data redundancy by making it possible for different processes or threads to share cached data, and reducing the complexity of utilized cache coherency protocols.
 For example, an eight-core chip with three levels may include an L1 cache for each core, one intermediate L2 cache for each pair of cores, and one L3 cache shared between all cores.

-Shared highest-level cache, which is called before accessing memory, is usually referred to as the last level cache (LLC).
+A shared highest-level cache (usually L3, called before accessing memory), is usually referred to as a last-level cache (LLC).
 Additional techniques are used for increasing the level of parallelism when LLC is shared between multiple cores, including slicing it into multiple pieces which are addressing certain ranges of memory addresses, and can be accessed independently.